 What Are Management Rights?

-Management Rights (or MRs) are businesses that manage unit complexes.
-They consist of 3 components: a unit owned by the manager to live in; a caretaking agreement paying the manager to maintain the complex; and a letting business paying commission for renting units in the complex.
+Management Rights (also known as Management Letting Rights, MRs or MLRs) are businesses that manage unit complexes.
+They consist of 3 components: a unit owned by the manager to live in; a caretaking agreement paying the onsite manager to maintain the complex; and a letting business paying commission for managing rentals within the complex.
 When you buy MRs, you're buying a house, and a business, combined.

 The History of MRs